MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/source-from-multiple-vendors.md

 1. Select **Current allocation** from the Action Pane.
 1. The **Current allocation** page opens, showing information about your selected assignment.
 For each vendor, you can see the total quantity purchased, current allocation, target allocation and how much each actual allocation deviates from the target.
 Each quantity and allocation value counts all purchases made during the *current period*.
 The current period expands backwards the number of days defined by the **Balance period (days)** setting for the assigned policy, but not earlier than the first date for which the assignment is valid (**From date**).
 The current period expands into the future until the last day the assignment is valid (**To date**).

-This is useful to see if your purchasing department is firming the orders as suggested by master planning (in which case, the actual allocation will be close to the current allocation), or if purchasers are making changes, in which case actual allocations could be quite different.
+This feature is useful, for example, to see if your purchasing department is firming orders as suggested by master planning (in which case, the actual allocation will be close to the current allocation), or if purchasers are making changes (in which case actual allocations could be quite different from the current allocation).

 ## How master planning suggests a vendor for each planned order